NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 This approach sacrifices some memory on the client and server to reduce CPU workload on the server and decrease network bandwidth usage.

 Caching can be implemented to some extent without users noticing.
-However, the best performance gains can only be realized by accepting that some users may not see the most recent version of certain data immediately after it is published.
-The challenge arises when clients are instructed to store and reuse a response until a certain expiration time without contacting the server; it can be difficult to inform them of updates that occur before that expiration.
+However, the best performance gains can only be realized by accepting that some users may not see the most recent version of certain data immediately after it is published: Clients are instructed to store and reuse a response until a certain expiration time without contacting the server.
+During that period, users may not see the latest content on the server.

 As a result, caching decisions should not be made by developers alone; input from the product owner is crucial.
 Both developers and product owners need to understand the level of cache control that web technologies offer and what is acceptable for different types of resources on their websites and applications to implement effective caching.